2021/12/G-Ortlund-Retrieving-Augustines-Doctrine-of-Creation.png

 Gavin Ortlund

-Gavin Ortlund (PhD Fuller Theological Seminary) is the Senior Pastor of First Baptist Church of Ojai.
+Gavin Ortlund (PhD Fuller Theological Seminary) is the President of Truth Unites and the Theologian-in-Residence at Immanuel Nashville.
 He was a 2017-18 Henry Fellow of the Creation Project.
-He blogs regularly at Soliloquium, and is the author of several books, including Theological Retrieval for Evangelicals, (Crossway, 2019), Anselm’s Pursuit of Joy (CUA Press, 2020), and Retrieving Augustine’s Doctrine of Creation (IVP Academic, 2020).
+He is the author of several books, including Theological Retrieval for Evangelicals: Why We Need Our Past to Have a Future (Crossway, 2019), Anselm’s Pursuit of Joy: A Commentary on the Proslogion (CUA Press, 2020), and Retrieving Augustine’s Doctrine of Creation: Ancient Wisdom for Current Controversy (IVP Academic, 2020).

 Endorsements